Dr. Kimberly Tejada (PSB 94026579)

 Adolescent Individual Therapy

-Dr. Tejada has practiced therapy and/or offered clinical and neuropsychological testing continuously for going on eight years in diverse inpatient and outpatient settings.
-Most recently, Dr. Tejada completed a highly esteemed, APA-accredited internship at Sharp Healthcare’s Mesa Vista and McDonald Center hospitals here in San Diego.
-As a doctoral intern, she primarily provided individual, milieu, and group therapy to acute-care patients across the lifespan with wide-ranging diagnostic needs.
+Dr. Tejada has practiced therapy and/or offered clinical and neuropsychological testing continuously for over a decade in diverse inpatient and outpatient settings.
+In 2020-2021, Dr. Tejada completed a highly esteemed, APA-accredited internship at Sharp Healthcare’s Mesa Vista and McDonald Center hospitals here in San Diego.
+As a doctoral intern with Sharp, she primarily provided individual, milieu, and group therapy to acute-care patients across the lifespan with wide-ranging diagnostic needs.

-Dr. Tejada specializes in utilizing evidence-based, cognitive-behavioral treatments (CBT orientation) and gravitates towards counseling adolescents, college students, and adults who are navigating depression, anxiety, loss, relationship/intimacy challenges, posttraumatic stress, and family/life transitions.
+Dr. Tejada specializes in utilizing evidence-based, cognitive-behavioral treatments (CBT orientation) and gravitates towards counseling adolescents, college students, and adults who are navigating depression, anxiety, loss, relationship/intimacy challenges, posttraumatic stress, childhood trauma, and family/life transitions.
+Dr. Tejada works closely with patients wanting to address infertility, pregnancy loss, and the postpartum transition.
 Via a warm and empathic approach that is informed by the latest science, Dr. Tejada is passionate about equipping clients with coping strategies and resources for building resiliency.

 Dr. Tejada completed her doctoral dissertation with a focus on the emotion regulation skill of (post-conflict) affective perspective-taking.
 Her grant-funded research investigated adolescents’ (peer and parental) conflicts and emotional recovery via their engagement on a novel smartphone app designed to promote character strengths.
 Dr. Tejada’s broader areas of research interests and expertise include virtue strengths such as gratitude.